ShiftyKitty/MS4-Abhaile/README.md

 -  For this app, the user will be brought to home page.
 On homepage there will be 4 different tiles that have Fire, Water, Air and Earth.
 By hovering on each tile shows to user why one would want to subscribe to this element.
 -  A good experience would be one that is rewarding upon every use.
 In addition, good experience is one that is seamless and effortless.
 You do not want to be dreading the experience or putting it off.
 If this app is designed well, users would want to make this app a part of their day to day life
 - As this app is a wellness app, users will mainly use this to feel well and motivated.
 This can be if user has experienced a tough day and needs to destress or needs to complete a task/project and needs to focus or improve concentration.
-- Before subscribing, user will need to consult their doc/gp before undergoing.
+- Before engaging, user will need to consult their doc/gp before undergoing.
 If this app was to ever reach market in real life, all the practices would need to be medically cleared as this is holistic science, its practices are still more pseudo than factual
 - After using, user would ideally feel the benefits immediately after practicing.

 For Businesses: <br>